 Pursuant to their employment and letter agreements, we provide our executive officers with annual base salaries to compensate them for services provided during the term of their employment or service.
-Our board of directors annually reviews the annual base salary paid to the named executive officers each year, based upon individual roles and performance and the overall financial and operating performance of the Company, and may provide for increases as it may in its discretion deem appropriate.
-The Compensation Committee believes that the annual base salary paid in 2011 to each of our named executive officers reflected the scope of the role and responsibilities of the applicable position, individual performance and experience, and competitive market practices.
+The Compensation Committee believes that the annual base salary paid in 2013 to each of our named executive officers reflected the scope of the role and responsibilities of the applicable position, individual performance and experience, and competitive market practices.

-The annual base salaries for each of the named executive officers at December 31, 2011 were as follows:
+The annual base salaries for each of the named executive officers at December 31, 2013 were as follows:

-2011 Base Salary
+Executive 2013 Base Salary

-Cash

 Stuart A. Tanz \$ 775,000

-John B. Roche 515,000
+Michael B. Haines 250,000

-Richard A. Baker 386,250
+Richard A. Baker 275,000

-Richard K. Schoebel 283.250
+Richard K. Schoebel 315,000

-Pursuant to their employment or letter agreements, the amount of annual compensation paid to each of the named executive officers may be increased during the term of employment at the discretion of our board of directors.
-Our board of directors intends to continue to implement the terms of the employment or letter agreements, including the annual base salary provisions, while remaining open to future annual base salary adjustments in the event our board of directors concludes that the circumstances warrant them.
-However, consistent with the Compensation Committee's overall philosophy, we intend that the compensation programs for the named executive officers will emphasize incentive compensation.
+Pursuant to their employment and letter agreements, the amount of annual compensation paid to each of the named executive officers may be increased during the term of employment at the discretion of our board of directors.
+Accordingly, the Compensation Committee annually reviews the amount of the annual base salary paid to the named executive officers each year, based upon individual roles and performance and the overall financial and operating performance of our Company, and may provide for increases as it may, in its discretion, deem appropriate.
+Our Compensation Committee approved increases in the base salaries of Messrs.
+Haines and Schoebel of \$10,000 and \$5,000, respectively, for 2014.
+Our board of directors intends to continue to implement the terms of the employment or letter agreements, including the annual base salary provisions, and remains open to future annual base salary adjustments in the event our board of directors concludes that the circumstances warrant them.
+However, consistent with the Compensation Committee's overall philosophy, we intend that the compensation programs for the named executive officers will emphasize incentive compensation in the form of annual bonuses and long-term equity based awards.